Better Cotton in Kazakhstan

 Cotton farmers in Kazakhstan face harsh climate conditions, with high temperatures and scarce water supplies.
 This lack of water, combined with poor soil health and pest pressure, makes for tough growing conditions.
 Louis Dreyfus Company helps farmers address these challenges by adopting simple, affordable techniques to improve soil health.

 For example, farmers learn to analyse the soil samples to understand when to apply fertilisers and how much to use.
 Better Cotton Farmers also take a precision approach to fighting pests.
-With the help of our Implementing Partner, they’ve made considerable progress, monitoring pest numbers and only applying pesticides when they reach a certain threshold.
+With the help of our Programme Partner, they’ve made considerable progress, monitoring pest numbers and only applying pesticides when they reach a certain threshold.
 In both cases, and where budget allows, they invest in biological fertilisers and pesticides that are kinder to the earth.

 To help overcome their shared challenges and buy inputs in a more cost-effective way, the Kazakhstan government is encouraging farmers to work together in large cooperatives.
 However, with many smallholders used to traditional ways of farming, they are wary of changing their ways and the risk of potentially buying more expensive products.
 Enabling farmers to see the benefits of sustainable practices for themselves will be vital to encouraging this transition.